Efficient explicit circuit for quantum state preparation of piecewise continuous functions: Efficient Series Expansions and Error Terms

 In this Appendix, we provide an overview of efficient series expansions for common functions and their corresponding error terms.
 Table~\ref{table:1} presents the notation, series expansions, error expressions, and domains for a variety of functions such as exponent, trigonometric functions, and others.
 Below, we define the terms and explain how the error is computed.

 \begin{itemize} \item Series Expansion: Each function is approximated by truncating its series expansion up to $k$ terms.
 For example, the expansion for the exponential function $e^x$ is $\sum_{s=0}^k\frac{x^s}{s!}$.
 These expansions provide approximate values for the functions within a specific domain. \item Error Expression: The error term $\epsilon$ represents the residual sum of the terms beyond $k$ in the series expansion.
-For each function, the error provides a measure of the approximation accuracy. \item Norm of the Error: The error terms are presented in the infinity norm, denoted as $\|\cdot\|_{\infty}$, which corresponds to the maximum absolute value of the error across the given domain.
-This ensures that the bound on the error holds uniformly for all $x$ in the domain. \end{itemize}
+For each function, the error provides a measure of the approximation accuracy. \item Norm of the Error: The error terms are presented in the infinity norm, denoted as $\|\cdot\|_{\infty}$, which corresponds to the maximum absolute value of the error across the given domain. \end{itemize}